-There are two ways you can fund your venture – either by using your own money or borrowing money from other individuals or financial institutions.
+There are two ways you can fund your venture – by using your own money or borrowing money from other individuals, financial institutions or through business grants.

 Personal savings is the cheapest form of financing that offers you complete control over expenses and how you run your business.